John Daly (golfer): Business activities

-Prostroke Golf for the Xbox 360, PS3, and PC.
-In the game, John Daly is the instructor, as well as the opponent, for players.
-The game includes twelve courses modeled after real-world courses, but these are locked at the outset.
-In order to unlock courses, players must defeat Daly in Challenges, including driving, short game, and putting.
-Unlocking a course allows the player to play against Daly and other players in tournaments.

 Music career

-In 2007, Daly provided back-up vocals in the Kid Rock song, "Half Your Age".
+Daly provided back-up vocals in the 2007 Kid Rock song, "Half Your Age".
 In April 2010, Daly released his second music album called I Only Know One Way on Long Ball Records/Hopesong Digital/GMV Nashville.
 He wrote and co-wrote eight tracks on the album.
-One track includes Hootie And The Blowfish's lead singer Darius Rucker and a cover of Bob Dylan's "Knockin' On Heaven's Door".
+One track includes Hootie and the Blowfish's lead singer Darius Rucker and a cover of Bob Dylan's "Knockin' On Heaven's Door".
 John said about his perspective on his music: "The album itself is really my life.
 All of the songs have a meaning.
 Most of the record is happening or has happened in my life.
 I hope people can relate to some of the troubles I have had along the way.
 Everyone around the world has problems, and I want to connect with those people."
 Daly's first album, My Life, included guest vocals by Darius, Willie Nelson and Johnny Lee.